serokell/edna/CONTRIBUTING.md

 Our pull request template contains a [checklist](.github/pull_request_template.md#white_check_mark-checklist-for-your-pull-request) of acceptance criteria for your pull request.
 Please read it before you start contributing and make sure your contributions adhere to this checklist.

+## Cabal and Stack

+For Haskell code we use `stack.yaml` to maintain the package and its dependencies, but we also provide `cabal.project` and `cabal.project.freeze` files in order to provide an ability to build the project using `cabal`.
+If you update `stack.yaml`, run [`scripts/generate-cabal-files.sh`](backend/scripts/generate-cabal-files.sh) to also update those files.

 ## Legal

 We want to make sure that our projects come with correct licensing information